-We have a large assortment of the latest styles for wedding invitations, announcements and programs.
+We have a large assortment of the test styles for wedding invitations, latest styles for latest styles for weading invitations, announcements and programs.
 We can fill all orders promptly for first class work.
-Write or telephone L. E. Laur-ltzen, manager Murray Branch of the Deseret News.
-Deseret News

-First National Bank Building Murray.
+Write or telephone L. E. Laur-ltzen, manager Murray Branch of the Desoret News Descret News ret News.
+First National Bank Building.
+Murray.